-First instituted by the Revenue Act of 1924, gift taxes are incurred when there is a voluntary transfer (i.e., gift) of cash or other property from one individual to another that is less than fair market value.
+Gift taxes, which were first imposed by the Revenue Act of 1924, are imposed when there is a voluntary transfer (i.e., gift) of cash or other property from one individual to another for less than fair market value.

-The gift tax process can be complex, so it’s a good idea to consult a tax professional such as a estate planning lawyer, a CPA or an EA to ensure your gift-giving is efficient.
-They can keep you up-to-date on estate planning laws, point out tax loopholes in the system, and clear up common misconceptions.
-Many people aren’t aware that the annual exclusion amount is indexed for inflation (it usually increases $1,000 every few years), that the exclusion is applicable to both husband and wife, or that a gift tax credit allows an individual to make lifetime gifts (about the annual exclusion) totaling one million dollars without incurring gift tax.
+Many people are unaware that the annual exclusion amount is indexed for inflation (it usually increases $1,000 every few years), that it applies to both husband and wife, or that a gift tax credit allows an individual to make lifetime gifts totaling one million dollars without incurring gift tax.

-In addition, some gifts are not subject to any taxation, including property transfers in a divorce settlement, donations to a provider of educational or medical services, and outright gift refusals.
-Others are fully deductible from transfer taxes, including gifts from a donor to a spouse, and accredited charitable contributions.
+Furthermore, certain gifts are exempt from taxation, such as property transfers in a divorce settlement, donations to a provider of educational or medical services, and outright gift refusals.
+Others, such as gifts from a donor to a spouse and accredited charitable contributions, are fully deductible from transfer taxes.

-It is important to understand the legal and financial ramifications of gift taxes because you could end up costing yourself, your estate and your beneficiaries thousands of dollars, whether you unintentionally shortchange your gift, or your estate gets audited and assessed penalties for insufficient tax payments.
-In addition, gift giving reduces the size of your taxable estate before your death.
-According to Pacific Life, the maximum gift tax rates actually dropped by a percentage point from 2006-2009 (from 46 to 45 percent).
-Rates are projected to plummet further in 2010 (35 percent) before shooting up to 55 percent in 2011.
+It is critical to understand the legal and financial implications of gift taxes because you could end up costing yourself, your estate, and your beneficiaries thousands of dollars if you unintentionally shortchange your gift or your estate is audited and penalties for insufficient tax payments are assessed.
+Furthermore, making gifts reduces the size of your taxable estate before your death.

-Life insurance can be used to avoid paying unnecessary gift taxes, according to Ed Robinson, an attorney and a member of the Estate Planning Department at Hurwitz & Fine, P.C. in Buffalo, N.Y.
+According to Ed Robinson, an attorney and member of the Estate Planning Department at Hurwitz & Fine, P.C. in Buffalo, N.Y., life insurance can be used to avoid paying unnecessary gift taxes.